|

 The more teams we can check in on Friday, the better.

-But once you have registered and paid, you can also
+But you can also

 check in early Saturday morning. |